 In a pinch: Pure anise extract

-One common option is the combination of ground fennel seed and cardamom, both of which may be easier to find that most the options above.
-Fennel seeds can provide the licorice notes while cardamom provides an intense sweetness that should complement the bread and cookie recipes that call for mahlab.
+One common option is the combination of ground fennel seed and cardamom, both of which may be easier to find than most of the options above.
+Fennel seeds can provide the licorice notes, while cardamom provides an intense sweetness that should complement the bread and cookie recipes that call for mahlab.